Savings Calculator

 How does a savings interest calculator account for compound growth?

-What makes a High-Yield Savings Account (HYSA) superior for long-term growth?
+What makes a High-Yield Savings Account (HYSA) better for long-term growth?

 Can I use the savings tool for monthly projections and short-term goals?